amritaxsingh24/amritaxsingh24/README.md

 <h3>💰 Expense Tracker</h3>

 <p>
-A web-based project designed to help users manage and track personal expenses.
+A web-based application designed to help users manage and track their personal expenses.
 </p>

 <p>